Now Reading

 7) Would you say there are differences in business between German and American business partners or customers?

 Absolutely.
 You can definitely see this in the way people communicate and also build trust faster in the American space.
 Being in daily exchange with “The best of both worlds” gives me a direct comparison and also helps me to perceive myself better – as an entrepreneur, as a partner, but also as a mother.
 Here in Los Angeles, I am more relaxed, more open and also more willing to take risks than I was in Germany.
-That certainly has to do with the environment and its reaction to different things.
+This certainly also has to do with the environment and its reaction to various things.

 8. what has been your most valuable insight as an entrepreneur and expatriate so far?

 That independence also means isolation.
 In the beginning, I loved working in a home office, but I quickly became lonely because I no longer enjoyed contact with the outside world and the California lifestyle, which is why I came here.
-This realization was very important for me and it also took me a long time to work on it.
+This realization was very important for me and it took me a long time to work on it.

 You are not only confronted with different roles in the business world, but also in your private life, two years ago the role of mother was added to the roles of girlfriend, daughter and partner.
 What has changed for you as a result of this?